Gaia (candidate) exoplanet list

 Naming of Gaia's confirmed exoplanets

-Confirmed exoplanets are named 'Gaia-#-a', 'Gaia-#-b', etc. with the numbering following the chronological order of confirmation.
+Confirmed exoplanets are named 'Gaia-#-b', 'Gaia-#-c', etc. with the numbering following the chronological order of confirmation.
 This means that the numbers of the exoplanet candidates will not correspond to the numbers of the confirmed exoplanets.

 For reference, a table is provided on this page to link the candidates to the confirmed cases.
 To help you find the data for these candidates and exoplanets, also the connection is provided to the data through the Gaia source ID.
 Recall that each Gaia data release uses it own source identifiers.